-Finally arriving into Queenstown, the atmosphere was buzzing.
-The winter season had really kicked off in Queenstown, and there were lots of people heading to the slopes, or perusing the shops with those tell tale goggle sunburns.
+Finally arriving in Queenstown, the atmosphere was buzzing.
+The winter season had really kicked off in Queenstown, and there were lots of people heading to the slopes or perusing the shops with those telltale goggle sunburns.
 I spent 3 days in Queenstown where I had heaps of time to do activities, which is awesome because there is so much to do there.
 I was glad that we were there for 3 days, so I didn’t feel rushed, and I also didn’t feel bad about having some downtime, and enjoying the glorious Ferg Burger (seriously, you’ve got to try it).

-Our drive to Mount Cook was shrouded in mystery, as the scenery was covered in a thick fog for the entire journey.
+Our drive to Mount Cook was shrouded in mystery, mainly because the scenery was actually shrouded in a thick fog for the entire journey.
 Despite this, we remained cheery… until the rain began to fall.
 I was watching the light droplets hit the windscreen at a very strange angle only to realise that it was SNOW!
 Like a kid in a candy store, I was so excited to see it falling for the first time ever.

-Although I was really excited to do the Hooker Valley walk, I can’t think of a better reason to miss out on it.
+Although I was really excited to do the Hooker Valley walk, I can’t think of a better reason to miss out on it than a snowball fight.
 Next time!

-It’s hard to describe how beautiful the scenery of the South Island is, especially in the winter time.
-I loved getting to fulfil my back yard travel dreams and finally understanding how vastly different the landscape in the South Island is from the North.
+It’s hard to describe how beautiful the scenery of South Island is, especially in the wintertime.
+I loved getting to fulfil my backyard travel dreams and finally understanding how vastly different the landscape in the South Island is from the North Island.
 With the same good old Kiwi hospitality that I’m accustomed to in the North, along with my awesome Stray group and our multi-talented driver, my experience was simply unforgettable.